GitMirroring/gnuboot/site/docs/install/spi.md

 If you downloaded the flashrom source code directly, you can go into the directory and simply type `make`.
-In the Libreboot build system, build dependencies are documented in script located at `resources/packages/*/dependencies` which you can install using the `apt-get` software.
+In the Libreboot build system, build dependencies are documented in scripts located in `resources/dependencies/` which you can install using the `apt-get` software.

 How to use flashrom
 ===================